-A conversation with ALIAS Artistic Director Alicia Enstrom, B.Mus. ’09
+A conversation with violinist Alicia Enstrom, B.Mus. ’09

 Name: Alicia Enstrom

 Blair Major/VU: Violin Performance/minor in HOD with emphasis in Leadership

 Year of Graduation: 2009 (She was slated to graduate in 2006, but took a break to pursue an opportunity to tour with international violin troupe Barrage.)

 After graduation, I was the solo violinist/electronic violinist with two different Cirque du Soleil shows.
 Wintuk was Cirque’s holiday special at Madison Square Garden’s WaMu Theatre in New York, and Quidam was an international touring show.
 In Nashville, I’m fortunate to do a little bit of everything — substitute with the symphony, session work, perform with a jazz group, and continue to work on my own material and compositions.

 What does a typical day look like for you?

 My weekly schedule tends to fluctuate depending on what needs to be done.
 I really enjoy and feel fortunate with the diversity of work.

 Do you think Blair prepared you for what you’re doing now?